Joselinerosa/4061/pa1/README.md

 ## AI Tools Usage
 Peyton: I used AI to help fix my spacing for calculator.c
+Joseline: I used AI to help with my syntax in child.c specifically task 3

 ## Additional Notes
 [TODO: Any other information for the TA]